ibm-cloud-docs/codeengine/configmap-secret.md

     When you update a job or app with an environment variable that fully references a secret to fully reference a different secret, full references override other full references in the order in which they are set (the last referenced set overrides the first set). **ENRICO is this true in UI??**
 {: note}

 9. Display the job run logs of an instance of the `myjobrun2resubmit` job run.
-This time, display the logs of the fourth instance of the job run.
+This time, display the logs of the third instance of the job run.
 The log displays `Hello My literal secret!!`, which is the value that is specified in the `myliteralsecret` secret.
 Use the `jobrun get` command to display the details of the job run, including the running instances of the job run.

     ```sh
     ibmcloud ce jobrun logs --instance myjobrun2resubmit-3-0